Resident Evil 4: "Fog" version

 Development on Resident Evil 4 restarted at the end of 2001.
-The first announcement was made in November 2002, as one of five games exclusively developed for the GameCube by Capcom Production Studio 4, the Capcom Five.
+The first announcement was made in November 2002, as one of five games developed exclusively for the GameCube by Capcom Production Studio 4, the Capcom Five.
 This revision, commonly dubbed the "fog version", was directed by Hiroshi Shibata and was 40 percent finished at that time.
-The game saw Leon S. Kennedy struggling to survive after having infiltrated the castle-like Umbrella's main headquarters located in Europe and featured traditional Resident Evil monsters such as zombies.
+The game saw Leon S. Kennedy struggling to survive after having infiltrated Umbrella's castle-like main headquarters located in Europe and featured traditional Resident Evil monsters such as zombies.
 During the course of the new story which was again written by Sugimura's scenario creation company Flagship, Leon became infected with the Progenitor Virus and possessed a hidden power in his left hand.
 The producer of the final version also pointed out that Ashley did not appear back then, though there was a different girl who was never revealed to the public.
 The game was to feature some first-person elements.

 "Hook Man" version

 At E3 2003, Capcom showcased a version widely known as the "hook man version".
 It was later titled Maboroshi no Biohazard 4 (幻の「バイオハザード4」) on the Biohazard 4 Secret DVD.
 During Mikami's introduction of the trailer, he assured that development was proceeding smoothly and claimed the game was scarier than ever before.
 The story was set in a haunted building where Leon contracted a bizarre disease and fought paranormal enemies, such as animated suits of armor, living dolls, and a ghostlike man armed with a large hook.
-The game had an otherworldly feel to it, containing elements like flashbacks and hallucinations that were marked by a bluish tint and a shaking camera.
-It also displayed various gameplay mechanics that carried over to the final release, like the over-the-shoulder camera and a laser sight for aiming in battles and quick time events.
+The game had an otherworldly feel to it, containing elements like flashback and hallucinations that were marked by a bluish tint and a shaking camera.
+It also displayed various gameplay mechanics that carried over to the final release, like the over-the-shoulder camera, a laser sight for aiming in battles and quick time events.
 Other features, such as dialogue choices, were removed later.
 Five minutes of gameplay footage were released on the Biohazard 4 Secret DVD, a Japanese pre-order bonus given out in January 2005.